Deepanshuisjod/http-server-using-socket-programming/README.md

 ## Features

 - **Basic HTTP Server:** Handles basic HTTP requests and responds with appropriate HTTP status codes.

 - **TCP/IP Communication:** Implements communication using the TCP/IP protocol stack.

 - **HTTPS Support:** Provides basic support for HTTPS communication, ensuring secure data transfer.

+- **Multiple Client Connections:** Demonstrates how to handle multiple client connections concurrently, allowing the server to serve multiple clients simultaneously.

+- **File Handling:** Shows how to fetch files using HTTP GET requests and how to post content to a file using HTTP POST requests.

+- **Error Handling:** Responds with a 404 error if a requested file is not found.

+- **Header Parsing:** Explains how to parse HTTP headers to extract information about the client's request.

 ## Usage